Dr. Alexander Everest

 Nobody can do it alone, so have an excellent crew and observe things.

-What is one strategy that has helped you grow Residents Medical?
+What is one strategy that has helped you grow?

 Our approach is to be cautious about who we hire; as far as our candidates are concerned, our screening is our fulfillment.
 We have key clinicians who are landmarks in their respective fields.